 20 years after the handover of Hong Kong, human rights and basic freedoms are under threat.

-Launching on 11 December 2017, Hong Kong Watch will provide independent, comprehensive analysis and thought leadership on freedom and human rights in Hong Kong.
+Launched on 11 December 2017, Hong Kong Watch provides independent, comprehensive analysis and thought leadership on freedom, rule of law and human rights in Hong Kong.

 A PROMISE MADE